imsunilsivaraman/imsunilsivaraman/README.md

 ## 🔍 What I Do
 🎯 Connect top talent with top-tier companies
-🏭 Recruiting for IT, Construction, Manufacturing, and other key industries
+🏭 Recruiting for FMCG, Food, Construction, Manufacturing, and other key industries
 💡 Conducting executive searches, salary negotiations, and stakeholder management
 🤝 Building long-term professional relationships